25Jayesh10/Data_Lineage_Analyser_and_Document_Generator/output/documents/procedures3.md

 ### Business Logic

 The stored procedure `usp_WriteAudit` logs audit events to the `AuditTrail` table.
-It accepts the event type and details as input parameters (`@@eventType` and `@@details`) and records this information in a new row within the `AuditTrail` table, thereby providing a record of system activity for auditing and tracking purposes.
+It accepts an event type and details as input parameters (`@@eventType`, `@@details`) and records this information in the audit log, providing a record of system activities for auditing and troubleshooting purposes.

 ---